rory81/growing_funds/README.md

 - tested it on an iPad (old version)
 - tested it on an iPhone
 - tested it on a android (Samsung Galaxy S20)
-- put the project in the peer-code-review put didn't get any comments
+- put the project in the peer-code-review slack group for a week put didn't get any comments.

 <a name="thanks"></a>